wilfi/git-burndown-chart/README.md

 _You should see the updated graph._

 _Create new Milestones and issues_
-You can create new milestone, set an estimate completion date and tag issues to the milestone.
+_You can create new milestones, set an estimate completion date and tag issues to the milestone._

 _Then navigate to_